 Interpreting the Change in Conversions

 The Graph below shows the comparison between the Control(C) and Variation(V1).
-The orange line denotes the Control whereas the blue line denotes the Variation.
+The orange line denotes the Control, whereas the blue line denotes the Variation.
 Initially, both the Control and Variation are at mark zero.
-As soon the inflow of visitor traffic starts, data collection begins and the conversions are tracked.
+As soon as the inflow of visitor traffic starts, data collection begins, and the conversions are tracked.
 Based on the data collected over time, the change in graph pattern could be seen.

-In the Box Plot view, you can view Revenue, Revenue Per Visitor, Conversions, Conversion Rate, and Visitors as box plots to see any kind of uncertainty overlap amongst Variations and Baseline.
+In the Box Plot view, you can view Revenue, Revenue Per Visitor, Conversions, Conversion Rate, and Visitors as box plots to see any uncertainty overlap amongst Variations and Baseline.

 INFO: Uncertainty Overlap is the area where there is an overlap among